DNA Testing in Alliance, Ohio

 Scheduling a DNA test at one of our Alliance clinics is simple and fast, and we often have appointments available in the same week.
 It’s always helpful to schedule in advance to make sure you get the time you want.
 Please call our customer service team to help you book your appointment over the phone, or set up your appointment easily online.

 We have state of the art testing labs and friendly clinics that perform the DNA sample collection in Alliance, plus many more locations throughout Ohio and across the United States.
-During registration, we'll show you the nearest locations so you can choose the one that's most convenient.
-You'll pick the times and days that you prefer.
+During registration, we’ll show you the nearest locations for DNA testing so you can choose the site that’s most convenient.
+You’ll also pick the times and days that you prefer.

 Paternity Issues in Alliance, OH